-This course builds on the Certified Flight Instructor Licensure to teach techniques and maneuvers in preparation for the FAA multi-engine practical flight test for licensure.
+This course builds on the Certified Flight Instructor certification to teach techniques and maneuvers in preparation for the FAA Multi-Engine Practical Flight Test.

 The purpose of this course is to integrate all flight training through the commercial certificate into the practical FAA requirements to become a Multi-Engine Certified Flight Instructor.
 The requirements of this course come from FAA Air Circular AC 61-65E regulations.
 Completion of this course will prepare the student to take the FAA in-flight practical check flight.